 - Avoid sex or intimate contact.

 - See your healthcare provider.
-Remind them monkeypox may be circulating in the community.
+Remind them mpox may be circulating in the community.

 How does it spread?

-- Objects, fabrics or surfaces a person with monkeypox used.
+- Objects, fabrics or surfaces a person with mpox used.

 Treatment and vaccination.

-The monkeypox and smallpox viruses are similar.
-Antiviral drugs and vaccines developed to protect against smallpox may be used to treat and prevent monkeypox.
+The mpox and smallpox viruses are similar.
+Antiviral drugs and vaccines developed to protect against smallpox may be used to treat and prevent mpox.